Liquid biopsy: The future of minimal residual disease detection?

 minimal-residual-blog-22

-Minimal residual disease (MRD) is defined as a very small number of cancer cells that remain in the body during or after treatment1.
-This may be locally at the site of surgery, distant at metastatic sites or at unknown micrometastatic deposits.
+Minimal residual disease (MRD) is defined as a very small number of cancer cells that remain in the body during or after treatment.1 This may be locally at the site of surgery, distant at metastatic sites or at unknown micrometastatic deposits.
 The assessment of post-treatment minimal residual disease remains challenging clinically as current gold-standard methods do not exhibit sufficient sensitivity and specificity.
-Thus, both the patient and the clinician remain in a watch-and-wait scenario until the tumour once again becomes 'clinically manifest'.
+Thus, both the patient and the clinician remain in a watch-and-wait scenario until the tumor once again becomes 'clinically manifest'.
 This wastes precious time where using a more sensitive and informative method such as liquid biopsy may allow the clinician to act earlier and stratify treatment more appropriately to enhance patient outcomes.

 Liquid biopsy for detection of MRD